 - The Canadian Paediatric Society recommends 400 IU daily for the first year of life, increasing to 800 IU daily from all sources, in specific northern regions, during the months October through February7

 - The Evidence-Based Recommendations from the Cystic Fibrosis Foundation recommend an initial dose of 400-500 IU vitamin D3 per day from birth to 12 months, rising to 800-1000 IUvitamin D3 per day from 1-10 years of age, and to 800-2000 IU vitamin D3 per day for 10 years and over8

-2. National Osteoporosis Society (NOS).
+2. The Royal Osteoporosis Society (ROS).
 Vitamin D and Bone Health: A Practical Clinical Guideline for Patient Management.
 December 2018.
 V2.

 3. Holick M et al. Evaluation, Treatment, and Prevention of Vitamin D Deficiency: an Endocrine Society Clinical Practice Guideline.
 J Clin Endocrinol Metab; July 2011; 96(7): 1911-30.

 4. Recommendations Abstracted from the American Geriatrics Society Consensus Statement on Vitamin D for Prevention of Falls and Their Consequences.
 J Am Geriatr Soc 62: 147-152, 2014.

 5. The Scientific Advisory Council of Osteoporosis Canada, Calcium and Vitamin D, https://osteoporosis.ca/bone-health-osteoporosis/calcium-and-vitamin-d/.
 Accessed August 2020.

 6. Wagner C et al. Prevention of Rickets and Vitamin D Deficiency in Infants, Children, and Adolescents.
 Paediatrics Vol 122: No. 5 November 1, 2008, 1142-1152.